always-keep-trying/options_trading/README.md

 ## Strategies

 Once we use the Signals to indentify opportunities(i.e. dislocation in relationship) we can take action by constructing a trade.
-For example a ATM Straddle of the indices would be a great option to explor.
+For example a ATM Straddle of the indices would be a great option to explore.

+In order to overcome the challenge of not having access to historical options data, we will collect daily options data.
+To accomplish this I've written the [Extract Transform and Load(ETL)](./code/ETL.py) module which can be run daily.

-**More to come on this section**
+- **More to come on this section**

 ## Data sources